Solomonic/theming.jekyll.yenza_de/_posts/2015-11-17-cms-wordpress-joomla-drupal-django-typo3-plone.markdown

 series: first
 series-nav-title: CMS?
 What is that?

+seo_description: What is a website?
+For what do we need CMS?
+This article explains the basics of internet and shows commonly used solutions as Wordpress, Joomla!, Drupal, Django, Typo3 and Plone.
 ---

 Wordpress, Joomla!, Drupal, Django, Typo3 and Plone are some of the most common Content Management Systems (CMS) today, delivering millions of websites every day. **But what is a CMS and which purpose does it serve?** Thanks to the open-source community small projects, start-ups or any businesses with very limited budgets are enabled to get online with low-cost websites.
 This article explains some very basic concepts and what kind of issues you have to expect when using any CMS ...